jakefrancis/fullstackopen/README.md

  ✔️ Part  0: Fundamentals of Web apps
  ✔️ Part  1: Introduction to React
- ✔️ Part  2: Programming a server with NodeJS and Express
+ ✔️ Part  2: Communicating with a server
  ✔️ Part  3: Programming a server with NodeJS and Express
  ✔️ Part  4: Testing Express servers, user administration
  ✔️ Part  5: Testing React apps